- Scope of the Journal

 - Fierke, C. A.; Hammes, G. G. Transient kinetic approaches to enzyme mechanisms.
 In Contemporary Enzyme Kinetics and Mechanism, 2nd ed.; Purich, D., Ed.; Academic Press: New York, 1996; pp 1–35.

 Titles of journals are abbreviated according to Chemical Abstracts Service Source Index (CASSI).
-Authors should consult Chapter 14 of The ACS Style Guide for the appropriate style to use in citations of patents, conferences, and other publications.
+Authors should consult The ACS Guide to Scholarly Communication for the appropriate style to use in citations of patents, conferences, and other publications.
 Cite papers that are in preparation or have been submitted but not yet accepted in the text as unpublished experiments or personal communications.

 Nomenclature.
 Use abbreviations and acronyms sparingly, and all usage should be defined at the first occurrence in the text.
 Use systematic and standard nomenclature appropriate for your field of study.